Need a Proprietorship Registration? We are a perfect match.

 You need to provide a PAN card and an Aadhaar card.
 You can also use a voter’s ID, passport, or driving license to establish your Identity.

-You may need a trade license, food license or a Shop and Establishment Act license.
+You may need a trade license, food license or a Shop and Establishment Act license to operate.

 GST